Centuriate assembly: Procedure

 By tradition, a red flag would be raised on the Janiculum to warn of possible enemy attack during meetings.
 On the day of the election, the presiding magistrate would within an inaugurated area (templum) take auspices.
 If the auspices were favourable, he would then call the people to assemble and conduct a prayer.
-The assembly would then deliver their votes by crossing the templum and registering them into an urn (or delivering them orally prior to the lex Gabinia tabellaria of 139 BC).
+The assembly would then deliver their votes by crossing into the templum and registering their votes.
+Prior to the lex Gabinia tabellaria in 139 BC, votes were given orally; afterwards, votes deposited into an urn.

 The order in which the centuries changed in the second century BC due to a reform in the comitias organisation.
 Prior to the reform, the equestrian centuries voted first, followed by the classes in rank order.
 After the reform, a century was selected by lot from the juniores of the first class to vote first (the centuria praerogativa).
 Within the century the members would vote by head; the winners of this first century's votes would then be announced.
 Afterwards, the rest of the first class voted, followed by the equestrian centuries and then the (possibly senatorial) sex suffragia.
 The results in all cases were periodically announced.
 When a candidate secured a majority, he was declared victorious and no more votes could be given to him; once all posts were filled or a decision reached, voting ended and all those who had not yet voted were dismissed.